 From 1998 - 2004 Hal was Visiting Assistant Professor of Music and in Jazz Studies at the University of Missouri-Kansas City Conservatory of Music, where he resurrected a dormant Jazz Studies Program, working with jazz great Bobby Watson the last four of those years.
 During his time there, Hal became an integral part of the Kansas City jazz scene, performing and recording in a variety of venues, and serving as President of the Jazz Ambassadors, a jazz support organization in Kansas City.

-Hal now resides in Dayton, Ohio, serving as Adjunct Professor of Jazz Studies at Central State University in Wilberforce, OH.
+Hal now resides in Dayton, Ohio, serving as Assistant Professor of Jazz Studies at Central State University in Wilberforce, OH.
 In addition, Hal serves as Musical Director for the Miami Valley Summer Jazz Camp.

 Hal's maintains a high profile as a performer, traveling across the nation as well as regionally doing Broadway Shows (most recently Shenandoah in Dayton, OH, and A Little Night Music in Portsmouth, OH), various jazz performances and recordings (Kansas City Boulevard Big Band, Columbus (OH) Jazz Orchestra, Blue Wisp Jazz Club in Cincinnati, OH, Northern Kentucky Symphony), serving as clinician and adjudicator for numerous jazz festivals, and Musical Director of the Miami Valley Summer Jazz Camp.
 Hal is much in demand for club performances and recordings (Marilyn Maye and many others) both regionally and nationally.